rasbassil/BGGN213/README.md

 # BGGN213 Bioinformatics
-Classwork from BGGN213

-This is my assigned classwork from Bioinformatics, Fall 2019
+This is my work from Bioinformatics, Fall 2019 at UC San Diego